Radioactive Waste Logs

 Radioactive Waste Retrieval

-Before waste can be picked up from the laboratory, a Radioactive Waste Disposal Form with decay-corrected activities must be completed and faxed to the Radiation Safety Office at 216.368.2236.
+Before waste can be picked up from the laboratory, a Radioactive Waste Disposal Form with decay-corrected activities must be completed and scanned and emailed to firstname.lastname@example.org or faxed to 216.368.2236.
 If you have liquid waste, a carbon-copy “Disposal Listing for Liquid Waste Form” must also be completed for each bottle of liquid waste.
-The liquid should be listed on the carbon-copy “Radioactive Waste Disposal Form” as well and faxed to 216.368.2236.
+The liquid must be listed on the carbon-copy “Radioactive Waste Disposal Form” as well.
 The waste sheet will be reviewed before arranging a pick-up date to verify that the activity disposed of is “reasonable,” based on the existing (decay-corrected) inventory for the laboratory.
 Radioactive waste generated in a laboratory must be separated by isotope and waste type.
 The exceptions are H3 and C14 because they are long-lived isotopes.
 Isotopes with short half-lives are decayable and need to be kept separate.
 Waste types include:

 - Dry/solid (including sharps and polyacrylamide gels)